Cicho\'n's maximum: Introduction

 \subsection{Independence}

-How many Lebesgue null-sets are required to cover the real line?\\ Obviously countably many are not enough, as the countable union of null-sets is null; and obviously continuum many are enough, as $\bigcup_{r\in\mathbb{R}}N_r=\mathbb{R}$ for $N_r \coloneq \{r\}$.
+How many Lebesgue null sets are required to cover the real line?\\ Obviously countably many are not enough, as the countable union of null sets is null; and obviously continuum many are enough, as $\bigcup_{r\in\mathbb{R}}\{r\}=\mathbb{R}$.

-The answer to our question is a cardinal number which we call $\covnull$.
+The answer to our question is a cardinal number called $\covnull$.
 As we have just seen,

 In particular, if the Continuum Hypothesis (CH) holds (i.e., if there are no cardinalities strictly between $|\mathbb{N}|$ and $|\mathbb{R}|$, or equivalently: if $\aleph_1=2^{\aleph_0}$), then $\covnull=2^{\aleph_0}$; but without CH, the answer could also be some cardinal less than $2^{\aleph_0}$.
 According to Cohen's famous result~\cite{MR0157890}, CH is independent of the usual axiomatization of mathematics, the set theoretic axiom system ZFC.
 I.e., we can prove that the ZFC axioms neither imply CH nor imply $\lnot$CH.
 For this result, Cohen introduced the method of forcing, which has been continuously expanded and refined ever since.
 Forcing also proves that the value of $\covnull$ is independent.
 For example, $\covnull=\aleph_1<2^{\aleph_0}$ is consistent, as is $\aleph_1<\covnull=2^{\aleph_0}$.